gsbdarc/intro_to_yens_2024/docs/12_monitor_usage.md

 ```

 {: .note }
 You can refresh a particular command with `watch`.
-So, you can run `watch userload` and the output will refresh every 2 second (by default).
+So, you can run `watch userload` and the output will refresh every 2 seconds (by default).

 Run `htop -u $USER` in the third window, where `$USER` is your SUNet ID: